soluble-io/soluble-mediatools/README.md

 #### Detect interlacement

 > In some cases, detect interlaced videos cannot be achieved trivially
 > through video metadata.
-When unsure we can use the `InterlaceGuess`
+When unsure we can use the `InterlaceDetectGuess`
 > to decide whether the video is interlaced (BFF or TFF) and conditionnally
 > add de-interlace filters (i.e. yadif)to conversion or thumbnail generation.
 >